 ‘The cure for everything’, the business card reads.
 There is a reason The Soda Jerk are doing good in running their affairs, too.
 The barmen at this secreted establishment know cocktails down to the last shot, and put their creative masterpieces on display on a long slab of marble stone, illuminated by minimal lighting.
 The hidden lounge bar behind the restored walls is intimate, cozy and intriguing, for you get a glimpse into Veronese nightlife.
 While most are lingering by the gates of Romeo and Juliet’s famous balcony, locals here have gone to the cave in search of something to call their modern own.
 Soda Jerk in Vicolo Quadrelli 5 marks the spot.

 Looking to get a glimpse into local nightlife?
-Terrazza Bar Al Ponte in Via Ponte Pietra 26, is indeed what it claims that itself to be – but with much more edge.
+Terrazza Bar Al Ponte, is indeed what it claims that itself to be – but with much more edge.
 If you can get a spot outside at the bar, overlooking the Adige River, there is not much need to move, unless you want to casually dance in and out of the lounge area to order a second round of drinks.

 Planning on visiting Verona?

-Located in the northeast of Italy, Verona is a popular choice for a day tour from Venice.
-Our local travel designers are here to help you plan your perfect day trip to Verona.
+Located in the northeast of Italy, the city setting of Shakespeare’s Romeo and Juliet is a popular choice for a day tour from Venice.
+If you are planning to visit Verona just get in touch with our local travel experts!
+They can help you plan your perfect day trip to Verona.